 So, when it comes to brand building and exposure I’m definitely using the current organically underpriced platforms like LinkedIn & TikTok to get in front of more eyeballs and using the matured algorithm of Instagram & Facebook to retarget them further into watching specific content catered for them.

 But, I’m making sure that I show up at the top when someone searches for me or one of my companies after watching my videos.
 So, for brand building search and social will go hand in hand.

-In 2020, we have seen multiple search algorithm updates by Google, one after another.
+In this year, we have seen multiple search algorithm updates by Google, one after another.
 How did you actually prepare your websites for any new update?
 Did any of your websites were affected?
 How did you recover?

 When you work in the SEO industry for 7 years, you understand that Google is making small changes in their algorithm everyday.
 People only get to know about the ones they actually announce publicly.

 At Redirekt, our primary focus is understanding the user intent and delivering on what they need.
 Everything else comes later.
 If you’re into SEO, you need to understand that the visitors coming to your website are Google’s users first and you need to treat them w/ same respect.

 We first focus on what our user is looking for and get it produced in either text, audio or video format and then we try to make it easy to consume for our website visitors.
 It means no misleading titles, good loading speed, clean UI and a lot more.